brentd/mud-in-every-language/README.md

   * Javascript (Node.js)

 For each language, the intention is to create at least one implementation using only the language's standard library.
-Other variations can use interesting open- source libraries, or other design paradigms (for example, an event-loop driven server instead of threads).
+Other variations can use interesting open-source libraries, or other design paradigms (for example, an event-loop driven server instead of threads).
 Code for each language should be idiomatic and follow the spirit of the language as much as possible.